Ian Thomas Malone

 It’s one thing for a documentary to feature Lazar’s claims without necessarily getting to the bottom of any of them.
 That’s pretty much to be expected.
 Corbell destroys his own credibility by being far too eager to play along with Lazar’s stunts, relieving his audience of the obligation to take him seriously.
 Lazar can tell the audience to take it or leave it with regard to his claims, but that approach carries far less weight coming from the filmmaker himself.

-Area 51 & Flying Saucers also features cutaways with pseudo-philosophical narrations by Mickey Rourke that sound like drunken Terrence Mallick impression, complete with mumbles at the end of several passages.
+Area 51 & Flying Saucers also features cutaways with pseudo-philosophical narrations by Mickey Rourke that sound like drunken Terrence Mallick impressions, complete with mumbles at the end of several passages.
 While the narration offers some well-placed comedic relief at times, it fails to tie any of the strands together, perhaps best illuminating the documentary’s core issue.
 Corbell managed to get Lazar to open up for the first time in years, but he doesn’t have anything particularly interesting to say.
 This is a film made for true believers.
 The rest of the audience may come away amused by Lazar’s antics, but Corbell wasted an opportunity to dive deeper into a fascinating subject.

 Tuesday